Clear gets $13M Series A to build high-volume transaction system on the blockchain – TechCrunch

-Clear is an early stage startup with a big ambition.
+Clear is an early-stage startup with a big ambition.
 It wants to build a blockchain for high-volume transaction systems like payments between telcos.
 Today it announced a $13 million Series A investment.

 The round was led by Eight Roads with participation from Telefónica Innovation Ventures, Telekom Innovation Pool of Deutsche Telekom, HKT and Singtel Innov8.